ishikawa-group/python_basic_tutorial/python_basic.md

 ## Interactive mode and script mode
 * In Python, you can use *interactive* mode and *script* mode.
-    * In the interpreter mode, you execute the Python program with the console and write the command to that console.
+    * In the interactive mode, you execute the Python program with the console and write the command to that console.
     * In the script mode, you write some file (e.g. test.py) and execute the file from the console like
     ```bash
     python test.py